mattermack/pact-php-example/README.md

 # Pact PHP Examples
-Here is a basic end-to-end example sans Broker and CI integration for [Pact-PHP](https://github.com/pact-foundation/pact-php/)
+Here is a basic end-to-end example sans Broker and CI integration for [Pact-PHP](https://github.com/pact-foundation/pact-php/).
 This example is based on the [Meetup.com API](https://www.meetup.com/meetup_api/) written for the [Austin PHP Meetup](https://www.meetup.com/austinphp/).
 Here we setup a scenario with two consumers/clients and one provider/api.

+This example is targeting the Pact-PHP 3.X and above.
+If you want to look at the [2.2.1](https://github.com/mattermack/example-pact-php/tree/2.2.1) tag to see the Pact-PHP 2.X implementation.

 ## Example One Client
 1. Use the Meetup.com API to pull `categories` version 2